nferno55/mock-data-governance/README.md

 8/7 - looking into YAML as a way to enfore Metadata rules will create a new script that checks all fields against this metadata to ensure compliance

+8/18 - added a YAML metadata file, and created a python script to loop through it and check for issues still not 100% correct on the code, but getting there